Dutchento/organization-mug-guidelines/README.md

 - The meetups should be open to anyone that wants to join.
 - Coordinate dates with surrounding MUG organizers.
 - If you are organizing this as a commercial company, some promotion in exchange for your effort is ok.
 But the meetup should still be open to visitors and speakers from your competitors.
 This is encouraged in order to promote the local community cohesion and collaboration.
-- We would like you to setup a pull-up banner from Dutchento.
-Request one in time and we will deliver them to you :).
 - Talk to potential speakers and refer them to the speakers form: https://goo.gl/forms/4uCHomUqP37z32iC3
 - Local MUG organizers are the first point of contact for speakers and attendees.